mangal-interactions/pymangal/docs/index.rst

 The ``pymangal`` module provides way to browse, search, and get data, as well as to upload or patch them.

+Data in the ``mangal`` database are released under the *Creative Commons 0* waiver.
+Anyone is free to access and use them.
+Note that the usual rules of good conduct among academics apply, and you are expected to credit data collectors by citing either the dataset, or the original publication.
+These informations are available in the ``dataset`` object.

 User guide
 ----------